Vivid Seats: Operations

 Vivid Seats divides its business into Marketplace and Resale.
 Marketplace functions as an intermediary between ticket buyers, sellers and partners, earning revenue from processing ticket sales from its owned properties — websites and mobile applications, such as Vegas.com and Wavedash — and from numerous distribution partners.
 The Marketplace segment also includes Vivid Picks, a daily fantasy sports site.
 Marketplace facilitates customer payments, deposits and withdrawals, coordinates ticket deliveries, and provides customer service, earning revenue from service and delivery fees.
 Vivid Seats Resale buys event tickets to resell and holds ticket inventory.

 Additional features include, Vivid Seats Rewards, a customer rewards program and Game Center, a daily mobile game app in which players can win points toward future purchases.
 Skybox is a B2B feature used by ticket suppliers to manage their ticket inventory, sales and prices.

 It produces the Fan Forecast, which projects NFL crowd attendance by team.
 The San Francisco 49ers routinely have strong road attendance according to the projections.

 Expansion

 In 2019, Vivid Seats began a series of acquisitions.
 In April of that year it bought Fanxchange, a Toronto-based software company specializing in ticketing solutions for loyalty programs, financial institutions, and hotel operators, among other entities.

 In December 2021, Vivid Seats acquired Betcha Sports, Inc., a daily fantasy sports mobile application with social and gamification features.
 In August 2022, the company rebranded Betcha as Vivid Picks, LLC and integrated it into its features.
 In 2023, Vivid Seats announced the purchase of WD Holdings Co., Ltd. or “Wavedash,” an online ticket marketplace headquartered in Tokyo; and Vegas.com, a travel website that informs users on shows and attractions in Las Vegas, for $240 million in a cash-and-stock deal.
-On July 18th 2025, Vivid Seats shutdown Vivid Picks and the app is now only available for withdrawls.
+On July 18th 2025, Vivid Seats shutdown Vivid Picks and the app is now only available for withdrawals.